-This latest announcement follows the trend of major browsers dropping the support for Java Applets, and the underlying NPAPI technology that Oracle Forms relied on to run in the browsers, in favor of modern HTML5, due to security issues.
+Microsoft’s announcement to officially retire Internet Explorer in June 2022 has dealt another blow to organizations that rely on applications built with Oracle Forms.
+This announcement was the latest to follow the trend of major browsers dropping the support for Java Applets, and the underlying NPAPI plugin technology that Oracle Forms relied on to run as a Java Applet in the browsers, due to security issues.

 With that in mind, what options do you have for running forms moving forward?